If you're an employee working at sea outside of the UK check if you can claim tax relief on your earnings.

 You can’t get the deduction if you were:

-- a Crown employee (eg, a Royal Navy sailor)
+- a Crown employee (for example, a Royal Navy sailor)

 - not a UK resident